cbite/TopoChipAnalysis/DataAnalysis/IdentifyOutliers/readme.md

 <h3> Description </h3>
-The purpose of this jupyter notebook is to identify different types of errors and outliers in the TopoChip screening data, and to exclude them in the downstream analysis <br>
+The purpose of this jupyter notebook is to identify different types of errors and outliers in the TopoChip screening data, and to exclude them in the downstream analysis.
+Many systematic and stochastic errors can occur in a TopoChip screen such as, image artificats, inhomogeneous cell seeding, dust particles, miss-segmentation, or out of focus images (to name a few). <br>
 <br>
 The SOP describes the following steps:
 <ol>